Clinical-Genomics/scout/systemd/README.md

 ## Erase computer and install Scout instead

-:warning: this will erase the harddrive of the computer In case you want to install to the drive _/dev/sda_ append the kernel arguments
+:warning: this will erase the harddrive of the computer.

+In case you want to install to the drive _/dev/sda_ append the kernel arguments